Brunel Institute of Power Systems (BIPS)

 - Phillip Ashton - National Grid

-Recently Completed EngD Students - Dr. Gareth Taylor
+Recently Completed EngD Students - Prof. Gareth Taylor

 - Dominic Banham-Hall - Converteam Ltd (Awarded May 2012)